Why Is Clozapine So Great?

 Jardemark et al find that clozapine facilitates NMDAergic neurotransmission through something called protein kinase C. My head is starting to hurt trying to keep track of all of these different chemicals, and in particular I’m not sure whether all of these people are positing different and incompatible mechanisms or if they can be unified into one big biochemical pathway.
 But it sure looks like a lot of people have found some kind of interesting NMDAergic effect.

 This doesn’t really prove anything.
 For one thing, a bunch of drugs coincidentally have NMDAergic effects that have nothing to do with their mechanism of action – eg the antibiotic cycloserine treats tuberculosis and happens to be a pretty good NMDA agonist on the side.
 For another thing, what if all antipsychotics have NMDAergic effects?
 Blocking dopamine is probably going to do something or other upstream.
-Right now evidence seems pretty mixed on this, with one study suggesting they do (11, 2, 3).
+Right now evidence seems pretty mixed on this, with one study suggesting they do (1) and a couple suggesting they don’t (1, 2, 3).

 If this really was the source of clozapine’s special powers, it would be a really important big breakthrough.
 All through residency, I kept hearing “nobody really knows why clozapine is so great” or “it probably has something to do with its weak D2 binding affinity or something”.
 If we knew it was just because clozapine was an antipsychotic plus glycine, we could just give people an antipsychotic plus glycine, and avoid the agranulocytosis, metabolic syndrome, seizures, myocarditis, eosinophilia, etc.